carriegale2710/employee-creator/README.md

 ### 05/07/2025 - Backend Project Setup

 - Installed SpringBoot and dependencies
-- Setup application.properties file for mySQL database seeder
+- Setup application.properties file for mySQL
 - Decided on SQL schema for employee database
+- Defining data types for employees table in `assets/data/README.md`
+- Linking to SQL and testing table database syncing and migrations

 ## What did you struggle with?